Welcome to the Kestrel Class page…

 Mrs Waller teaches Kestrel Class on Mondays and Tuesdays and Mrs Andrew teaches on Wednesdays, Thursdays and Fridays.

-Our topic for this half term is Ancient Greece please see details below.
+Our topic for this half term is Latin America and Mayans, please see details below.
 We are sure that it will provide lots of memorable experiences for our pupils.

 Curriculum Information for Parents: